spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-for-order-updates.md

 ##### Incoming request handling and passing control to the worker

 The incoming request handler should validate a Request structure, save it in some Storage and then trigger an OMS event.
 E.g. “start processing”.
 OMS will stop order items in the next state.
-On the next tick, “oms:check-condition” worker will move them forward and run subsequent commands and logic.
+On the next run, “oms:check-condition” worker will move them forward and run subsequent commands and logic.

 ![Incoming request handling and passing control to the worker](docs/scos/dev/drafts-dev/Incoming request handling and passing control to the worker.png)